Sebene: History

-The orchestra of Antoine Kasongo Kitenge in 1950.

 The origin of sebene is a subject of contentious debate, with differing attributions and perspectives.
 Guy-Léon Fylla and Clément Ossinondé credit Antoine Kasongo Kitenge's orchestra with pioneering the style in 1947, while Congolese musicologist Audifax Bemba posits that guitarist Zacharie Élenga, known as Jhimmy L'hawaïenne, introduced sebene during his brief stint within Kasongo's orchestra.
 Conversely, British musicologist Gary Stewart contends that sebene made its debut appearance in Antoine Wendo Kolosoy's 1948 critically acclaimed hit "Marie-Louise", featuring a duet with Henri Bowane, wherein Wendo sings his affection for a woman confronting familial dissent.
 Bowane advises Wendo that his rhetoric is futile, and they should abscond with her to Kingabwa.
 Bowane then exclaims "Yoka sebene", segueing into a guitar solo.
 According to Stewart, this instance popularized the term "sebene" as a prolonged instrumental interlude.

 Nonetheless, certain Congolese musicians propose an alternative origin, suggesting that sebene originated with Coastmen from West Africa who were resettled in Léopoldville by colonialists after the first surge of the Second World War, to work in the inaugural Dutch and Belgian factories.
 These Coastmen founded the Excelsior Orchestra in the port town of Boma on the north bank of the Congo River.
 This group was a replica of Accra's Excelsior and enlivened weekends with highlife songs in bars (often rudimentary or constructed from reeds) and on street corners, hosting traditional Kongo's maringa dance performances, with European instrumentation: guitar, saxophone, two-bell trumpet, chromatic accordion, and piano.
 Congolese guitarists enthusiastically incorporated the seventh chord into their solos, frequently signaling one another with exclamations of "seven", which evolved into the term "sebene".

 During their time with Zaïko Langa Langa, Bébé Atalaku and Nono Monzuluku co-pioneered atalaku.